 Complaining Moms are a Turn Off

 Often, it feels as though it is a competition between moms for whose child is the most difficult, or worst behaved.
 Anytime I’m around groups of moms, they are constantly sharing war stories about how bad their day was, and how bad their kids have been since birth.
 And trust me; I get it, being a mom is hard!
 Raising kids is hard, and running a home smoothly often feels impossible.
 On those days when you need a hand to pull you from your mom mire, it is perfectly acceptable to reach out to other moms you trust who have been there and ask for encouragement.
 What is not okay is living in that place.
 It is so acceptable and even expected to complain about your children constantly, and it’s not the right perspective to have while raising your most precious gifts.

 Shift Perspective Towards the Good

 Perhaps next time you are at playgroup or having mom’s night out, you could bring up the fact that your child wakes perfectly every single morning with a smile and a kiss for you?
 Or that your son actually does love his little sister and reads to her every night while she’s falling asleep?

 I wonder how different moms would be if they were sharing (and hearing about) how children are good and mostly innocent and love with no strings attached.
 I would love to be a part of the mom squad who didn’t need strong wine and gossip to raise their children.
-I would love to hear about how your child aced their test in school, and got all their chores done every day this week.
+I’d love to hear about how your child aced their test in school and got all their chores done every day this week.